Sanchezcoin-Community/sanchezcoin-core/src/scriptvm/docs/function_overview.md

+# General
+`It should be noted that if an error occurs, the script will be marked as faulty and aborted.
+This applies to emit as well as value functions.`

 # Emit functions
 Emit functions are able to push data onto the Y stack.
 If an Emit function does not return True, the script is aborted at this point.